DoMinhDoan/EndlessRunner/README.md

 * Map generator will be done automatically, basing on room prefab list configurated from GameManager.

 ![Game Scene](docgen/capture.png "Sample")
-* Changing.
+### Changing.
 To do this:
 1. Modify **Available Rooms**
 2. Folling **Background** prefab to create more.
-The most thing you need to look is 'Floor' - the hard code name used to get the width size for auto generate correct map.
+The most thing you need to look is `Floor` - the hard code name used to get the width size for auto generate correct map.

 ## Upgrading